How to remove Virus from USB drives

 Now that the autorun and other virus files are deleted your USB drive is completely safe to use.
 But better use a good antivirus like AVG(Free Antivirus) to avoid going through all these tedious procedures.

-If you antivirus detects and quarantines the virus and not able to delete the infected files completely, backup ONLY the important files(exclude unknown files) and FORMAT the whole drive.
+If your antivirus detects and quarantines the virus and not able to delete the infected files completely, backup ONLY the important files(exclude unknown files) and FORMAT the whole drive.

 I recommend using the USB firewall, I have written about it earlier in Firewall for USB Devices